onsi/gomega/docs/index.md

 Ω(books).Should(ContainElement(HaveField("Author.DOB.Month()", Equal(2))))
 ```

-If you want to make lots of complex assertions against the fields of a struct take a look at the [`gstruct`package](#gstruct-testing-complex-data-types) package documented below.
+If you want to make lots of complex assertions against the fields of a struct take a look at the [`gstruct`package](#codegstructcode-testing-complex-data-types) documented below.

 #### HaveExistingField(field interface{})